playn/playn.github.io/cookbook/graphics.md

 on existing on all platforms are "Helvetica", "Times New Roman" and "Courier" (maybe "Arial" but I haven't tested that).
 If you want to use those typefaces instead of loading your own custom typefaces, then you can only access the bold and italic variants by using the `Font.Style` enums.

-PlayN does some extra work under the hood to make sure that when you use `new Font("Helvetica", Font.Style.BOLD, 24f)` the *real* bold variant of Helvetica is used on platforms that provide it (Android and iOS), and Java (on the desktop) does whatever Java does, probably something horrible.
+PlayN does some extra work under the hood to make sure that when you use `new Font("Helvetica", Font.Style.BOLD, 24f)` the *real* bold variant of Helvetica is used on platforms that provide it (Android, iOS and HTML), while (desktop) Java does whatever Java does, probably something horrible.
 So the only time you really want to be using the `Font.Style` stuff is if you're using built-in fonts.
 Otherwise load everything as `Font.Style.PLAIN` and ignore styles.
 There's even a constructor font `Font` that ignores style, so just use `new Font("My Font", 24f)` and bask in the